-- Rapid linkage to HIV care is not available at all hospitals and clinics. - Substance use programs are available, but accessibility is challenged by long wait times to enter services. - The state ADIS Drug Assistance Program has extended enrollment timeframes and wait times for medication distribution. - Affordable housing is in short supply. - In-person support groups are a need for clients. - Review health outcomes by service categories and work with providers to improve viral load suppression rates and improve health outcomes by adjusting programming as needed. - Early Intervention Specialists, Case Managers, and Medical Case Managers need additional training on the availability of local programs and resources. - Many agencies have experienced significant staff turnover, resulting in significant training needs. - Subrecipient staff do not have comprehensive knowledge of what other grant resources are available through the TGA. - Standards of care need to be consistent among providers and align with each funders' requirements. - There is a lack of current epidemiological data to use for planning and service implementation.
+- Rapid linkage to HIV care is not available at all hospitals and clinics. - Substance use programs are available, but accessibility is challenged by long wait times to enter services. - The state ADIS Drug Assistance Program has extended enrollment timeframes and wait times for medication distribution. - Affordable housing is in short supply. - In-person support groups are a need for clients. - Review health outcomes by service categories and work with providers to improve viral load suppression rates and improve health outcomes by adjusting programming as needed. - Early Intervention Specialists, Case Managers, and Medical Case Managers need additional training on the availability of local programs and resources. - Many agencies have experienced significant staff turnover, resulting in significant training needs. - Subrecipient staff do not have comprehensive knowledge of what other grant resources are available through the TGA. - Standards of care need to be consistent among providers and align with each funders' requirements. - There is a lack of current epidemiological data to use for planning and service implementation. - Staff of Subrecipients need to be more reflective of the local epidemic and have access to comprehensive training to provide services to diverse populations in a culturally humble and competent manner.

-- The Administrative Agency has prioritized contracting with additional substance use providers. - The Administrative Agency continues to ramp up Rapid Start programming.

-- Increase the number of in-person PWH support groups. - Review service categories by viral load suppression rates to identify opportunities to improve health outcomes and service delivery. - Ensure newly diagnosed, new-to-care, or returning-to-care clients understand the importance of rapid linkage to care and U=U information. - Complete an ongoing training assessment for Subrecipient staff. - Improve communications to promote the availability of Ryan White and other HIV services. - Ensure Subrecipients are trained on the standards of care for services they provide. - Require providers to implement clinical quality improvement projects, especially those focused on improving viral load suppression. - Improving ADAP responsiveness and performance could allow for funding to be reallocated to other service needs. - Implement data-sharing agreements between the Administrate Agency and the TCPH Adult Health Services so data can be shared for local program enhancements. - Implement a Data to Care program using client-level data in coordination with local Subrecipients. - Establish online TGA-specific dashboards for HIV services and epidemiological data.
+- The Administrative Agency has prioritized contracting with additional substance use providers. - The Administrative Agency continues to ramp up Rapid Start programming. - Increase the number of in-person PWH support groups. - Review service categories by viral load suppression rates to identify opportunities to improve health outcomes and service delivery. - Ensure newly diagnosed, new-to-care, or returning-to-care clients understand the importance of rapid linkage to care and U=U information. - Complete an ongoing training assessment for Subrecipient staff. - Improve communications to promote the availability of Ryan White and other HIV services. - Ensure Subrecipients are trained on the standards of care for services they provide. - Require providers to implement clinical quality improvement projects, especially those focused on improving viral load suppression. - Improving ADAP responsiveness and performance could allow for funding to be reallocated to other service needs. - Implement data-sharing agreements between the Administrate Agency and the TCPH Adult Health Services so data can be shared for local program enhancements. - Implement a Data to Care program using client-level data in coordination with local Subrecipients. - Establish online TGA-specific dashboards for HIV services and epidemiological data.